CrewAI runtime authorization

 # The Manager can delegate to Writer or Researcher.

-# Nothing prevents privilege escalation through delegation.
+# Role prompts do not prevent privilege escalation through delegation.

 # CrewAI's code interpreter silently falls back to an

-# insecure sandbox when Docker is unavailable (CVE-2026-2275).
+# insecure sandbox when Docker is unavailable.

 crew = Crew(